Ensuring your images are optimised as best as possible is really important to help them rank well for relevant search terms.

 Having worked with hundreds of wedding photographers to optimise their websites, I can count on one hand the number of photographers who have used the cameras GPS facility.

-Adding GPS coordinates is especially helpful with different venues that share the same name.
+Adding GPS coordinates as location information is especially helpful with different venues that share the same name.

 Whether the wedding was at a large chain hotel, or one of England’s many ‘Tythe Barns’ (Seriously, how many venues are called ‘Tythe Barn in England?
 Has anyone done a headcount?), it helps add clarity to the photo location.

 When we think about making an improvement for SEO, really, we should be thinking about web users.

 SEO is about delivering great quality results to the right audience.
 With that in mind, if adding clarity to a location to improve accuracy will help our couples who are searching for wedding venue pictures, then it goes without saying that we should be geotagging our images.

 Our mission is to organise the world’s information and make it universally accessible and useful.Google